Iste confessor

 Iste confessor is a Latin hymn used in the Divine Office at Lauds and Vespers on feasts of confessors.
 It exists in two forms.
 Iste confessor Domini sacratus is the original 8th Century hymn and Iste confessor Domini colentes is a 1632 edition, published by Pope Urban VIII with improved Latin style.
 The hymn is written in Sapphic and Adonic meter.

 History

 The earliest versions of the hymn can be found in 8th century manuscripts for the feast of St Martin of Tours (d.397) and this is reflected in the third verse which originally referred to the shrine of St Martin which was an extremely popular pilgrimage site for the sick.
 Although St Martin was a bishop and confessor, the hymn was gradually extended and came to be used for all confessors, including non-bishops in the Roman Breviary and other Latin liturgical rites.
-In the reforms following the Second Vatican Council, the 1974 Liturgy of the Hours has attempted to restore the hymn for primary use with bishop confessors, however it retains its more general usage where the pre-1974 Liturgies (such as the Roman Breviary) are used.
+In the reforms following the Second Vatican Council, the 1974 Liturgy of the Hours restored the hymn for use on the feast of St. Martin, appointed for the Office of Readings and Vespers.